JetBrains/KEEP/proposals/collection-literals.md

 ```

 **Permission 4.**
-Java static `of` member is perceived as `operator fun of` if it satisfies the above restrictions.
+Java static `of` members are perceived as `operator fun of` if they satisfy the above restrictions.

 ### Theoretical possibility to support List vs. Set overloads in the future